Watch Comedy In London: Your Ultimate Guide To Stand Up, Sketch, Improv And More

 Leicester Square Theatre, Soho (daily)

-Swaggering old 400-seater favoured by the likes of Stewart Lee, Sh!t-faced Shakespeare and seasoned podcasters.
+Swaggering old 400-seater favoured by the likes of Stewart Lee, Sh!t-faced Shakespeare and seasoned podcasters such as Richard Herring.
 What it lacks in atmos, it makes up for in true star quality (and it has, like, four bars).
 Also home to the annual Sketch Off! final.
 Leicester Square Theatre

 Comedy Store, Soho (daily)

-London's answer to NYC's Comedy Cellar — everyone from Robin Williams to French & Saunders to Bill Hicks have trodden the boards.
-Home to the Comedy Store Players, and the infamous King Gong nights.
+London's answer to NYC's Comedy Cellar; everyone from Robin Williams to French & Saunders to Bill Hicks have trodden the boards here.
+Home to the Comedy Store Players, and the infamously brutal King Gong nights.
 In short: legendary.
 Comedy Store

 Top Secret Comedy Club, Covent Garden (daily)

 They don't announce all the acts in advance, hence the name.
-Savvy marketing in a biz where you might not actually know who your headliner is till the last minute.
+That's some savvy marketing in a biz where you might not actually know who your headliner is till the last second.
 You'll probably be pleasantly surprised though; Top Secret Comedy Club has hosted the ilk of Trevor Noah and Katherine Ryan.
 Top Secret Comedy Club

 The Best Comedy Clubs in London: Weirdos performing at the Museum of Comedy.